wpshopify/docs/shortcodes/wps_products.md

 ## `quantity_label_text`

-Allows for customizing the label text next to the quantity field.
-Default: `Quantity`.
+Customizes the label text next to the quantity input field.

 | Possible values |
 | :-------------- |